Digital-Alchemy-TS/documentation/docs/core/tools/scheduler.md

 title: Scheduler
 ---

-The `scheduler` option provided by `TServiceParams` provides a few mechanisms for creating different schedules.
+The `scheduler` option provided by `TServiceParams` provides mechanisms for creating different types of schedules.
+All scheduler operations are lifecycle-aware and integrate with the framework's performance metrics system.

-Operations set up by the `scheduler` are lifecycle aware, meaning that they will:
+## Lifecycle Awareness

+Scheduler operations automatically:
-- only start when the application is fully ready
+- **Start only when the application is fully ready** (after the `Ready` lifecycle event)
-- automatically stop when you teardown the application
+- **Stop automatically when the application tears down**
+- **Include performance metrics** for monitoring and debugging

-## 🛠 Methods
+## Methods

 ### ⏰ Cron

-> A canned set of expressions are provided in the `CronExpression` enum.
-You may also provide an expression.
+Schedule operations using cron expressions.
+You can use predefined expressions from the `CronExpression` enum or provide custom expressions.

 ```typescript
 scheduler.cron({